billiesumera/POLI-179/README.md

 <img width="801" alt="percentscores" src="https://github.com/billiesumera/POLI-179/assets/166160863/fe32e4ec-3f09-4bdf-a5d4-14037893f572">

-Gender Bias is much more prevalent and potent than in text.
+Our Conclusion: Gender Bias is much more prevalent and potent than in text.

  @inproceedings{karkkainenfairface,
   title={FairFace: Face Attribute Dataset for Balanced Race, Gender, and Age for Bias Measurement and Mitigation},